TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

       $this->view->assign('offer', $offer);
    }

-Usually the display of a single Object is called by a link in the frontend.
+Usually, the display of a single Object is called by a link in the frontend.
 In our example extension it connects the list view by something like the following URL: